localtracker/pyrobe/README.md

 # PyRobe v1.6
 ##### // dev: localtracker

 A simple scapy based utility to scan for probe requests from devices.
-Resolves MAC address, manufacturer, SSID and support logging data with timestamp.
-Please submit feature requests to accumulate and do more with the data.
+Resolves MAC address, manufacturer, SSID, signal strength and supports logging data with timestamp.
+Please submit feature requests that cane extend data functionality.

 _So simple it hurts!_